Where is Darius Vassell now?

 In a frank interview with the Birmingham Mail in August 2017, he admitted that he could have prolonged his career instead of retiring at the age of 31 had he reached out to professional advisors.

-After spending time working as a specialist forwards coach at the Wolves academy on a part-time basis, Vassell joined the club on a full-time contract in July 2017.
+Keen to get into coaching he spent time working as a specialist forwards coach at the Wolves academy on a part-time basis, before joining the club on a full-time contract in July 2017.

 Starting off as a youth development phase support coach he then moved to a role as a striker specific coach well as coaching the academy under 15’s side.